GoblinArchives/LiminalHorror/Liminal Horror System/Character Creation/Names and Background.md

 ## Names:
 Choose a name that best fits the character you are wanting to play (often I do this at the end of the character generating process.

+## Clothing
+Choose a style of clothing/look.
+A gold star if you find visual references to share with the group.

 ## Background

 ||||